sysdiglabs/terraform-provider-sysdig/docs/index.md

 }
 ```

-If we do a `terraform apply`, it will tell us that it will create 2 new resources and modify the existing policy:
+Finally, doing a `terraform apply`, it will inform that it will create 2 new resources and modify the existing policy:

 ![Terraform apply updates the resources](./assets/img/terraform-apply-update-sysdig-provider.png)

- After inputting **yes**, Terraform will create the notification channels and bind them to the policy, ensuring that the state in Monitor and Secure matches our state defined in the code.
+ After inputting **yes**, Terraform will create the notification channels and bind them to the policy,
+ ensuring that the state in Monitor and Secure matches our state defined in the code.

-We can see those new resources appearing on Sysdig UI:
+This is how the resources appear on the Sysdig Secure UI:

 ![Terraform apply creates new notification channels](./assets/img/terraform-new-resources-notification-sysdig.png)

 ![Terraform updates the policy resource](./assets/img/terraform-updated-resources-policy-sysdig.png)

-Now, if someone tries to update it manually, we can always re-apply our policies, and Terraform will
+Now, if someone tries to update it manually, by re-applying the policies, Terraform will
-restore the desired status from our `.tf` manifests.
+restore the desired status from the `.tf` manifests.

-## Reference to resources documentation
+## Full Terraform resources documentation

-You can check all the available resources and datasources for the Terraform Provider for Sysdig here:
+Check all the available resources and datasources for the Terraform Provider for Sysdig here:

 [Terraform provider for Sysdig Datasources](./usage.md)